Kitware/dive/docs/Attributes.md

         - Swimming: Boolean
         - Eating: Boolean

-Usage of the Dataset Attributes for a track:
+Usage of the above Dataset Attributes for a track:

 - Fish Track 1
     - Track Attributes
         - FishLength: 20